Jenny (actor)

-Pollapragada Janardhana Rao, popularly known as Jenny, is an Indian comedian and artist, who appears in Telugu films and Telugu television.
-Jenny is from a Telugu Brahmin family from Godavari District, Andhra Pradesh.
+Pollapragada Janardhana Rao, popularly known as Jenny, is an Indian comedian and artist, who appears in Telugu films and television.
+Jenny is from Godavari District, Andhra Pradesh.
 He is a mime artist.
 He has performed at over 1,000 shows in India as well as abroad.
 He acted in comic roles in more than 400 films and on television.
 He also did mime in many government funded TV ads.